unixunion/KSPSerialIO-Legacy/README.md

 # KSPSerialIO
-Modification of KSPSerialIO for Mac, *nix and Windows
+Modification of KSPSerialIO for Mac, *nix and Windows based off 0.17 of Zitron's github https://github.com/zitron-git/KSPSerialIO

+This is a slight modification of Zitron's code base and *should* be cross-platform friendly.

 ## About
 This is a rewire and patch of zitron-git's KSPSerialIO to use my PsimaxSerial dll for hopefully cross-platform goodness.

 ## Status
 So far I have only tested this on Mac, on which it works quite well.

+## Binaries
+There are binaries in release subdir for Mac at this point.

 ## Baud Rates
 Due to issues with .NET and Unity regarding Event callbacks, this version updates the Arduino via MonoBehavious->Update() which runs at about your screens refresh rate.
 Therefore please run your arduino at a hight speed like 115200 to avoid dragging down your system.